When no part of a business premises is occupied, whoever is entitled to occupation is liable to pay empty property rates.

 or email: email@example.com

-If you believe that your property is not capable of being occupied by reason of its condition and you wish the assessment of the Rateable Value to be reviewed please contact the:
+If you believe that your property is not capable of being occupied by reason of its condition and you wish the assessment of the Rateable Value to be reviewed please follow the online check, challenge and appeal process found on the link below:

-For further details regarding the Valuation Office Agency please visit their website, the link is at the bottom of the page, where you can also view the full local rating list.
+For further details regarding the Valuation Office Agency please visit their website on the link below, where you can also view the full local rating list.